Agent

 #4 Fotor — Best Text to Image Tool for Simple Product Concepts

 Fotor is a beginner-friendly option for simple image prompts and product-style concepts.
 It does not feel as flexible as the top tools, but it can produce clean visual drafts without much setup.
-I tested it with a product prompt because that quickly shows whether the tool can handle lighting, object clarity, and a usable scene.
+This makes it useful for early product ideas, lifestyle references, and simple visual direction.

 Pros: